FThompson/FormPersistence.js/README.md

 }
 ```

-If you try to set up form persistence normally on this form, the tag elements would not be created because the script would simply be searching for inputs named `tag` in the document.
+If you try to set up form persistence normally on this form, the script would not create the tag because the script would unable to find any inputs named `tag` in the document.
 This scenario requires custom value functions.

 ```javascript
 let valueFunctions = {